National Epilepsy Awareness Month

 We're Here for You

-Provide programs and education to make a safer place for YOU.
 From live On-Demand certification courses to 30-minute basic steps training, our seizure first aid program educates the public on approved procedures for recognizing seizures and responding to someone having a seizure.

-Advocate for new laws to address issues that affect YOU.
 Our Seizure Safe Schools nationwide initiative calls for state legislation for school personnel to have appropriate training and policies to support students living with epilepsy and seizures; to date, 19 states have passed legislation.

-Invest in research and innovation to bring new therapies and technology to YOU faster than ever.
 The Shark Tank Competition is one of several initiatives that advance the development and commercialization of the most promising ideas for the diagnosis and treatment of epilepsy; since 2012, the Epilepsy Foundation has distributed $1.65M to 33 Shark Tank winners.

 Epilepsy centers provide you with a team of specialists to help you diagnose your epilepsy and explore treatment options.